tothemoon-org/extension-blocks/spec.md

   upgradeable DoS limits.
 - Any extended transaction MUST have a version with the 31st bit set to `1`.
   Transaction version 2 on the extension chain would exist as `(1 << 30) | 2`.
-  TODO: Expand upon this.
+  This bit MUST NOT be used in canonical chain transactions.
+This is to provide an easy non-contextual way of identifying extension chain transactions.

 ### DoS Limits

-DoS limits shall be enforced by a sigops cost and extension size limits (as long as exiting outputs do not interfere with the consensus rules of the canonical block).
+DoS limits shall be enforced by a sigops cost, outputs cost and extension size limits (as long as exiting outputs do not interfere with the consensus rules of the canonical block).

 ```
 MAX_BLOCK_SIZE: 1000000 (unchanged)